 After a visit to the garden, stop to admire the work of Cornwall artists and craftspeople at Trelissick's galleries, or take the guided tour of the Copeland China Collection, the private collection of Trelissick House's owners who are associated with Spode China.

 08 of 10

-It may seem unusual to include Anne Hathaway's Cottage in a list of great British gardens, if you've ever imagined the perfect English cottage garden, filled with a profusion of apparently carelessly arranged flowers and shrubs you've probably seen a postcard or a calendar photo of this lovely garden.
-And in 2016, the 400th anniversary of William Shakespeare's death, a visit to his widow's house in Shottery, a mile from the center of Stratford-upon-Avon, seems particularly appropriate.
+It may seem unusual to include Anne Hathaway's Cottage in a list of great British gardens, but if you've ever imagined the perfect English cottage garden, filled with a profusion of apparently carelessly arranged flowers and shrubs you've probably seen a postcard or a calendar photo of this lovely garden.
+And since the 2016 400th anniversary of William Shakespeare's death, a visit to his widow's house in Shottery, a mile from the center of Stratford-upon-Avon, seems particularly appropriate.

 Besides all the colorful flowers, it has a willow arbor and living willow sculptures, conservation borders planted to attract butterflies and a garden planted with trees mentioned in Shakespeare's plays.
 A new feature, Miss Wilmott's Garden, was added in 2016, named after the woman who designed the gardens in the 19th century.Continue to 9 of 10 below.

 To describe The Eden Project as paradise on earth is not much of an exaggeration.
 The gardens were created as a way to recycle some old china clay pits that were scars on the landscape.
 The solution was to fill them with two enormous, plant-filled "biomes", structures made of joined, clear geodesic domes.
 The rainforest biome is about 165 feet high and filled with tropical trees, giant banana plants, birds and insects native to that region of the world.
 Bring a bottle of water, because climbing up inside it is hot work.